Battle of the Pusan Perimeter: Casualties

-Both the UN and KPA forces suffered massive casualties.
+Both UN and KPA forces suffered massive casualties.
 The US 5th Regimental Combat Team had 269 killed, 574 wounded and four captured during the battle.
 The US 1st Cavalry Division suffered 770 killed, 2,613 wounded and 62 captured.
 The 2nd Infantry Division suffered 1,120 killed, 2,563 wounded, 67 captured and 69 missing.
 The 24th Infantry Division suffered 402 killed, 1,086 wounded, five captured and 29 missing.
 The 29th Infantry Regimental Combat Team suffered 86 killed, 341 wounded, 1 captured and 7 missing.
 The 25th Infantry Division suffered 650 killed, 1,866 wounded, four captured and 10 missing.
 With other non-divisional units, the US Army's total casualty count for the battle was 3,390 killed, 9,326 wounded, 97 captured (9 of whom died in captivity) and 174 missing, adding up to 12,987 casualties.
 The US Marine Corps suffered 185 killed, the US Navy suffered 14 killed and the USAF suffered 53 killed.
 Another 736 were killed, 2,919 wounded and 12 missing during the breakout offensive from the perimeter.
-The official count for US casualties was 4,599 killed, 12,058 wounded, 2,701 missing, 401 captured.
-South Korean casualty numbers are nearly impossible to estimate, but are known to be at least twice the total UN casualty count, or at least 40,000.
 The US also lost 60 tanks in the fight, bringing the total number lost in the war to that date to 136.

-There were also a small number of British casualties in the campaign, including five soldiers killed.
+There were also a small number of British casualties in the campaign, including five men killed.
 Naval rating J.W.
-Addison was the first casualty in Pusan, killed August 23 aboard HMS Comus when the ship was attacked by a North Korean aircraft.
+Addison was the first casualty in Busan, killed August 23 aboard HMS Comus when the ship was attacked by a North Korean aircraft.
 On August 29, Lieutenant Commander I. M. MacLachlan, commander of 800 Naval Air Squadron, was killed in an aircraft accident aboard HMS Triumph.
-Additionally, three British troops of the 27th Brigade were killed near Taegu; Private Reginald Streeter was killed September 4, and Captain C. N. A. Buchanan and Private T. Taylor died September 6.
-Another 17 British soldiers were wounded in the area.
+Additionally, three British soldiers of the 27th Brigade were killed near Daegu; Private Reginald Streeter was killed September 4, and Captain C. N. A. Buchanan and Private T. Taylor died September 6.
+Another 17 British servicemen were wounded in the area.